freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 * MTV News
 * BBC America
 * Techcrunch

-Whether it's page transitions or a customized contact form, WordPress users are only a few clicks away from building a website.

 Note: WordPress's ease of use may encourage new users to forget about website security.
 However, the popularity of WordPress increases the activity of malware and other issues.
 It is important to choose extremely difficult or random passwords for the administrators and for the database.
 This guards against random brute-force attacks.